This post may contain affiliate links. See our affiliate disclaimer here.

 Start your trip at the Miami Everglades RV Resort, a full hook-up RV park near the Everglades that offers amenities including a pool and game room.
 In the Keys, Sunshine Key RV Resort is another high-end RV park located right on the water.

-For a more affordable camping option in the Keys, stay at Bahia Honda State Park which offers campsites with electric for $38 per night.
-Be sure to make your campground reservations six to twelve months in advance to avoid being stuck without a place to stay.
+For a more affordable camping option in the Keys, stay at Bahia Honda State Park which offers campsites with electricity and water hookups for $36 per night.
+Make your campground reservations six to twelve months in advance to avoid being stuck without a place to stay.

-If you make it all the way to Key West, consider leaving your RV behind for the day to visit Dry Tortugas National Park.
-The park which is an island 70 miles west of Key West is only accessible by boat or seaplane.
+If you make it to Key West, consider leaving your RV behind for the day to visit Dry Tortugas National Park.
+The park, located on an island 70 miles west of Key West, is only accessible by boat or seaplane.

 Upper Peninsula of Michigan